Back

 Low-end videos that have characters will move in a jerky/ stiff way or just not much movement at all.
 Or worse still, they stop dead for seconds at a time or barely move at all.
 All the illusion is lost.

-This very low budget option kind of defeats the purpose, as you lose a lot of the human connection and relatability that a person brings.
+This very low-budget option kind of defeats the purpose, as you lose much of the human connection and relatability that a person brings.
+We’d usually omit characters altogether and find another interesting solution rather than a still person who hardly moves.

 Video Illustration style varies a lot

-A 2D flat colour video using vector simple shapes, most likely, will take much less time to design and animate than a hand-drawn, and highly textured frame developed in Photoshop or Procreate, as two extreme examples of stodyboard design for video.
+A 2D flat colour video using simple vector shapes takes much less time to design and animate than a hand-drawn and highly textured frame developed in Photoshop or Procreate, which are two extreme examples of storyboard design for video.

-Being so visual, saometimes it’s difficult to fully describe drawing and illustration, so here are a few styles to show what I mean.
+Being so visual, sometimes it’s difficult to fully describe drawing and illustration style without a reference, so here are a few styles to show what I mean.

 You can see the difference between these few images, they show a clear difference in the work and time that went into them.